 It was the town itself that I remembered the most.
 For a long time I kept the memories of a small quiet community, impressively clean, with cute little campesino houses, freshly painted with bright colors and gardens brimming with flowers.

+And mangoes.
+Everywhere.
 So many mangos that they were like a carpet on the road, on the front yards.
 They would ripen, full of honey sweetness and dripping juiciness, and serve as food to the birds and the land itself.
-These were the sweetest mangos I have ever tried.
+These were the sweetest mangoes I have ever tried.

 By the side of the road one can buy them, if you are not inclined to just pick them yourself, along with cashew fruit preserves, dulce de leche, roasted cashew nuts, and many other products made from the local crops.
 Of course I had to get some to take back home.